RPM International Inc. Announces Quarterly Dividend of $0.38 (NYSE:RPM)

 RPM International Inc. (NYSE:RPM) announced a quarterly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Investors of record on Thursday, April 15th will be given a dividend of 0.38 per share by the specialty chemicals company on Friday, April 30th.
-This represents a $1.52 dividend on an annualized basis and a dividend yield of 1.61%.
+Shareholders of record on Thursday, April 15th will be paid a dividend of 0.38 per share by the specialty chemicals company on Friday, April 30th.
+This represents a $1.52 annualized dividend and a dividend yield of 1.65%.
 The ex-dividend date of this dividend is Wednesday, April 14th.

-In related news, SVP Edward W. Moore sold 8,811 shares of the company’s stock in a transaction on Friday, January 8th.
-The stock was sold at an average price of $86.68, for a total value of $763,737.48.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Russell L. Gordon sold 9,668 shares of the company’s stock in a transaction dated Wednesday, January 27th.
-The stock was sold at an average price of $84.89, for a total value of $820,716.52.
-Following the sale, the chief financial officer now owns 103,997 shares of the company’s stock, valued at $8,828,305.33.
-The disclosure for this sale can be found here.
-Corporate insiders own 1.60% of the company’s stock.
+A number of equities analysts have recently issued reports on RPM shares.
+Vertical Research upgraded RPM International from a “hold” rating to a “buy” rating and set a $98.00 price objective for the company in a report on Thursday, March 4th.
+Royal Bank of Canada upped their price objective on RPM International from $90.00 to $92.00 and gave the stock a “sector perform” rating in a report on Friday.
+G.Research reiterated a “buy” rating on shares of RPM International in a report on Thursday, April 8th.
+Morgan Stanley cut RPM International from an “overweight” rating to an “equal weight” rating in a report on Monday, December 14th.
+Finally, Zacks Investment Research cut RPM International from a “buy” rating to a “hold” rating and set a $92.00 price objective for the company. in a report on Thursday, January 7th.
+Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus target price of $95.44.

-A number of analysts have commented on the company.
-Morgan Stanley downgraded RPM International from an “overweight” rating to an “equal weight” rating in a research report on Monday, December 14th.
-Zacks Investment Research downgraded RPM International from a “buy” rating to a “hold” rating and set a $92.00 target price on the stock. in a research report on Thursday, January 7th.
-BMO Capital Markets boosted their target price on RPM International from $109.00 to $113.00 and gave the stock an “outperform” rating in a research report on Thursday, January 7th.
-Vertical Research upgraded RPM International from a “hold” rating to a “buy” rating and set a $98.00 target price on the stock in a research report on Thursday, March 4th.
-Finally, Royal Bank of Canada downgraded RPM International from an “outperform” rating to a “sector perform” rating and reduced their price objective for the company from $102.00 to $98.00 in a research report on Friday, January 8th.
-Six investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The company currently has an average rating of “Hold” and an average price target of $93.50.
+In related news, CFO Russell L. Gordon sold 9,668 shares of RPM International stock in a transaction on Wednesday, January 27th.
+The stock was sold at an average price of $84.89, for a total transaction of $820,716.52.
+Following the transaction, the chief financial officer now directly owns 103,997 shares in the company, valued at $8,828,305.33.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+1.60% of the stock is currently owned by insiders.

 About RPM International